Pittsburgh Panthers women's soccer: 1990s

-The Pittsburgh Panther's women's soccer team was founded in 1996 under head coach Roland Sturk and did not play in a conference in the program's first year.
+The Pittsburgh Panthers women's soccer team was founded in 1996 under head coach Roland Sturk and did not play in a conference in the program's first year.
 The team finished with a 3–16 record.
 The following year, the team joined the Big East Conference, where Pittsburgh was a full member.
 The Panthers had fewer losses than their inaugural season, finishing 3–12–3 overall and 2–8–1 in conference play.
 The team's first conference win came vs. West Virginia on October 8, 1997.
 1998 saw continued improvement for the Panthers.
 The team finished 8–11 overall and 5–7 in conference play.
 This record was good enough to qualify for the Big East Conference Women's Soccer Tournament.
 However, the team lost in the quarterfinals.
 1999 saw a bit of a regression when the team finished 5–12–1 and 1–4–1 in conference play.

 2000s

 The 2000s began similarly for the Panthers, only winning 6 games and losing 12.
 Another 1 win conference season was not good enough to qualify for the Big East Tournament.
 2001 saw another minor improvement, with the team winning 7 games, and increasing its win tally to 2 in conference play.
 However, 2002 proved to be a disappointing year when the team finished 4–15, and winless in conference play.
 In January 2003 head coach Roland Sturk resigned as coach.
-In March 2003, Sue-Moy Chin was named the Panther's second head coach.
+In March 2003, Sue-Moy Chin was named the Panthers' second head coach.
 Her first seasons saw small improvements, however, the team lost double digit games in 2003, 2004, and 2005.
 However, the team increased its conference win totals as well and qualified for the Big East Tournament in 2005 and 2006.
 Both appearances resulted in quarterfinal exits.
 2006 was the team's first season without a losing record.
 The team finished 8–8–3.
 The team would again reach the quarterfinal of the Big East Tournament in 2008.
 The team closed the decade with their first-ever winning season, finishing 8–5–5 overall and 3–3–5 in conference play.
 It was also the first season the team did not have a losing record in conference play.